Limit varieties of monoids satisfying a certain identity: Introduction

+Presently, seven explicit examples of limit subvarieties of $\Amon$ are known, and it follows from Gusev and Sapir \cite[Sorting Lemma~2]{Gusev-Sapir-22} that any other limit subvariety of $\Amon$ is contained in one of the following varieties or their duals:

-Sapir~\cite{Sapir-non-J-trivial} made some progress in solving Problem~\ref{Prob: limit varieties}(ii) by exhibiting three new examples of limit varieties of monoids that satisfy the identities~\eqref{xtx=xtxx and xyytx=xyxytx}.
-The main goal of the present paper is to provide a solution of Problem~\ref{Prob: limit varieties}(i).
-Let $\mathbf P$ denote the monoid variety given by the identity~\eqref{xsxt=xsxtx}.
-The main result of this article is a classification of limit subvarieties of $\mathbf P$ (see Theorem~\ref{T: main result}).
-Namely, we present two new limit varieties of monoids and show that they are only limit varieties that satisfy the identity~\eqref{xsxt=xsxtx}.
-It turns out that one of the new limit varieties has countably infinitely many subvarieties (see Corollary~\ref{P: J_2 has infinitely many subvarieties}).
-Surprisingly, no limit variety of monoids was known so far to have such a property.
+Therefore, to completely classify all limit subvarieties of $\Amon$, it suffices to consider only subvarieties of~$\mathbf P $ and of~$\mathbf Q$.
+Sapir~\cite{Sapir-non-J-trivial} made some progress by exhibiting three new examples of limit subvarieties of~$\mathbf Q$.

+The present paper is concerned with the variety~$\mathbf P$, where the main objective is to provide a complete description of all its limit subvarieties (Theorem~\ref{T: main result}).
+Specifically, we present two new limit varieties of monoids and show that they exhaust all limit subvarieties of $\mathbf P$.
+One of these limit varieties contains countably infinitely many subvarieties (Corollary~\ref{P: J_2 has infinitely many subvarieties})---a result that is quite surprising given that every limit variety of monoids previously found is \textit{small} in the sense that it contains only finitely many subvarieties.

-Our main result implies a very interesting and important corollary.
-Finite members from several classical classes of algebras such as groups (see Oates and Powell~\cite{Oates-Powell-64}) and associative rings (see Kruse~\cite{Kruse-73} and L'vov~\cite{Lvov-73}) generate HFB varieties with finitely many subvarieties.
+Our main result also implies an important fundamental result concerning varieties generated by a monoid of small order.
+Finite members from several classical classes of algebras, such as groups~\cite{Oates-Powell-64} and associative rings \cite{Kruse-73,Lvov-73}, generate small {\HFB} varieties.
 But this result does not hold for finite semigroups or monoids.
-It is currently known that the smallest monoid generating varieties with continuum many subvarieties is of order six.
-In particular, it is shown in Jackson and Lee~\cite{Jackson-Lee-18} that the famous 6-element Brandt monoid
+The smallest monoids currently known to generate a variety with continuum many subvarieties are of order six; the well-known Brandt monoid

-has such a property (this fact also follows from the recent paper by Jackson and Zhang~\cite{Jackson-Zhang-21}).
-It is natural to question if there exists a monoid of order less than six that generates a monoid variety with continuum many subvarieties.
-According to Lee and Zhang~\cite{Lee-Zhang-14}, up to isomorphism and anti-isomorphism, every monoid of order five or less, with one exception, generates a HFB variety with finitely many subvarieties; the possible exception is the monoid

-(actually, in view of Edmunds et al.~\cite{Edmunds-Lee-Lee-10}, every monoid of order five or less except $P_2^1$ generates a HFB variety of semigroups and so it generates a HFB variety of monoids).
-So, the following problem seems to be very intriguing.